medicomas/documed-backend-express/README.md

     npm start

+5. For development work, use hot reolad with:

+    npm run dev

 The application will run on http://localhost:3000 by default.
 You can change the port in the src/app.js file or via the PORT environment variable.

 ### Scripts